Freedom of Information Act 2000

 For details about all aspects of the Freedom of Information Act (including the exemptions), see the extensive published guidance on the Information Commissioner's website.
 The Information Commissioner is appointed by the Crown and is the regulator responsible for ensuring that public authorities comply with the Act.

-Freedom of information (FOI), Environmental Information Regulations (EIR) requests and Compliance
+Freedom of information (FOI), Environmental Information Regulations (EIR)

 An excel spreadsheet containing the FOI and EIR request statistics from 2005-2018.